SavinaRoja/SavinaRoja.github.io/_posts/2015-11-18-haskell-meets-the-central-dogma.md

 reverseTranscribe s = map reverseTranscribeBase s
 {% endhighlight %}

-Since transcription and reverse transcription are symmetrical processes, it would be good to check that if we pass a string through both functions we get back what we started with.
-I'll give the testing functions fun names:
+Transcription and reverse transcription functions should be symmetrical.
+By which I mean to say that if I transcribe a DNA sequence and then reverse transcribe the result, I should be back at the start again.
+The same is true if I reverse transcribe an RNA sequence, then transcribe the result.
+We can make some fun functions to test whether this holds true:

 {% highlight haskell %}
 pingPong :: DNASeq -> Bool